Forward trijet production in proton-nucleus collisions: gluon initiated channel: Rapidity divergence: recovering the real part of the JIMWLK

-The second kind of divergence comes from the rapidity integration, where in principle we have a divergence for small values of the longitudinal momentum of the gluon relative to the incoming parton.
-This divergence is alleviated by imposing a kinematic constraint coming from conservation of longitudinal momentum of the incoming parton $x_p\leq 1$.
-Then, by writing the integration over the rapidity variable in terms of the longitudinal momentum of the gluon $\int dz_g/z_g$, we see that the lower bound of the integral provides the real part of one step in the JIMWLK evolution of the leading order $g\to q\bar{q}$ cross section.
+which is infrared safe.
+Then, by writing the integration over the rapidity variable in terms of the longitudinal momentum of the gluon $\int \der z_g/z_g$, we see that the lower bound of the integral provides one step in the JIMWLK evolution of the leading order $g\to q\bar{q}$ cross section.
 The evolution equation, for a given operator $O$ is given by

 with $\der z_g/z_g=\der\eta$ and $\eta$ the rapidity of the gluon.